skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 }
 ~~~

-Now try to add the same author twice like this:
+Now try to add the same author twice, like this:

 ~~~
 mutation {